Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics: Relation between physics and philosophy, in the foundations of QM

-PKF is very clear on this point, when discussing the debate around the heliocentric view and then using it to elucidate the parallel debate on the realist vs instrumentalist interpretation of quantum theory:
+PKF is very clear on this point, when discussing the debate around the heliocentric view and then using it to elucidate the parallel debate on the realist vs instrumentalist interpretation of quantum theory (see for example \cite{PKF}, page 185-186).
+In \cite{Shaw2020}, PKF's position regarding the \lq realism vs instrumentalism\rq debate in discussed from a similar understanding of his attitude.